Marketing

 1. Scratch-it

 A favorable first impression improves the likelihood of retaining customers, while an unfavorable first impression can derail your growth plan.
 After a customer purchases a product or a new user signs up for a service, your welcome message is a great way for your user to experience the value you offer.
-Scratch-it makes use of direct marketing by employing a welcome message in their campaign.
+For online businesses, Scratch-it makes use of direct marketing by employing a welcome message in their campaign.
 A welcome message is a great way to reach out to your potential customers.

 Your welcome message should: